 Here are the supposed Business Select benefits Southwest gives in return for their price gouging (and what they’re really worth):

-- Fly By Priority Security Lane — I don’t think I’ve waited longer than 15 minutes for security… ever.
+I don’t think I’ve waited longer than 15 minutes for security… ever.
 Or just invest the $100 for 5 years of Global Entry / TSA Pre-check.